 Unknown or Offbeat Places in Garhwal – Uttarakhand

 Garhwal, literally meaning the land of many “garhs” or forts, has a rich history and is filled with offbeat places to catch the loving eye of a seasoned traveler.
-The Garhwal region in the state of Uttarakhand is perhaps the most fascinating because it takes a traveler into the very heart of magnificent Himalayas.
+The Garhwal region in the state of Uttarakhand is perhaps the most fascinating because it takes a traveler into the very heart of the magnificent Himalayas.

 The added advantage of certain places not being on the radar of “tourist” destinations further exemplifies its charm.
 While the region includes everything from Chamoli, Dehradun, Haridwar, to Pauri Garhwal, and even Rudraprayag, Tehri, Uttarkashi.
 The plethora of places to discover and the sheer beauty of the region will leave you mesmerized.

 The Garhwal Himalayas forms some of the most important destinations known to Northern India, places where seasoned travelers usually go to for treks.
 You could also visit the Garhwal Himalayas in search of peace and tranquillity, but a word of advice – you must brace yourself for the harsh cold.
 If adventure and nature are what you seek, then head out to these locations in the Garhwal region of the Himalayas in the state of Uttarakhand.

 These offbeat places in Uttarakhand near Delhi will charm you to the core, and enamor you with its astounding beauty.